NYC Graf Artists Are Being Watched, Cameras Put On Subway Trains

 On the other hand longtime anti-graffiti spokesperson City Councilman Peter Vallone, Jr. was thrilled by the idea.
 "The MTA has finally come around," Vallone told the Post.

-clothing designer Marc Ecko has been fighting for the rights of graf artists in both New York and Denver in recent months.
+In related news, clothing designer Marc Ecko has been fighting for the rights of graf artists in both New York and Denver in recent months.